huqianghui/spring-cloud/Exercise tutorial.md

 - If you are joining an on-site Lab, please raise your hand so that we know you have complete the Exercise #1.
 Congrats!

-- Notice：You may wonder, we did not install any application server like Tomcat in this lab.
+> **Notice**：You may wonder, we did not install any application server like Tomcat in this lab.
 So how could the application running successfully?
 In fact, we use SpringBoot to initialize this SpringMVC application.
 SpringBoot have pre-configured embeded Tomcat, so when you launch the application, it will start a embeded Tomcat server and deploy your application.

 ===